 Moving the definition of “property” into the Opportunity Zones program, QOZ Business Property is considered tangible property in a QOZ that is used in a trade or business.

 In this article we will specially dissect Opportunity Zone Business Property (“QOZBP”), which is considered tangible property in a QOZ used for trade or business.
-(Click here for articles that break down the other two asset types: stock and partnership interests.)
+(Learn more about the other two asset types: stock and partnership interests.)

 The definition of a QOZBP refers to real property, or real estate, and can also include equipment and other tools used to run a business in the targeted zone.
 There are three components a business property must have in order to be considered a designated QOZBP including: